postvakje/algebraic-connectivity-directed/README.md

 4. C. W. Wu, "Synchronization in networks of nonlinear dynamical systems coupled via a directed graph", Nonlinearity, vol. 18, pp. 1057-1064, 2005.

+5. C. W. Wu, "On a matrix inequality and its application to the synchronization in coupled chaotic systems," Complex Computing-Networks: Brain-like and Wave-oriented Electrodynamic Algorithms, Springer Proceedings in Physics, vol. 104, pp. 279-288, 2006.

-5. C. W. Wu, "Synchronization in Complex Networks of Nonlinear Dynamical Systems", World Scientific, 2007.
+6. C. W. Wu, "Synchronization in Complex Networks of Nonlinear Dynamical Systems", World Scientific, 2007.

-6. C. W. Wu, "Synchronization in dynamical systems coupled via multiple directed networks," IEEE Transactions on Circuits and Systems-II: Express Briefs, vol. 68, no. 5, pp. 1660-1664, 2021.
+7. C. W. Wu, "Synchronization in dynamical systems coupled via multiple directed networks," IEEE Transactions on Circuits and Systems-II: Express Briefs, vol. 68, no. 5, pp. 1660-1664, 2021.